GianluDeveloper/AutoReposList/README.md

 # Custom GitHub Action for listing user Repositories

-Automatic keep track of your repositories in a README.
+Automatic keep track of your repositories in README.

 Sample GitHub action in **sample.yml** file.